 Citus shards your Postgres database across multiple nodes to give your application more memory, compute, and disk storage.
-Which gives you massive parallelism, high performance, and a way to keep scaling as your SaaS business grows.
+Which gives you parallelism, high performance, and a way to keep scaling as your SaaS business grows.

-Distributed SQL query planner and executor distributes queries across shards, enabling massive parallelism and efficient resource utilization across the cluster.
+Distributed SQL query planner and executor distributes queries across shards, enabling parallelism and efficient resource utilization across the cluster.
 Citus also provides full SQL transactions across shards, making it easier than ever to migrate applications onto Citus.

 Adding nodes to your Citus database cluster to scale out is as simple as dragging a slider.